taylordotfish/pyrcb/docs/guide.rst

    from pyrcb import IRCBot

-pyrcb bots should be classes which inherit `IRCBot`:
+pyrcb bots are classes which inherit `IRCBot`:

 .. code-block:: python